-José is the Legislative Manager for Criminal Justice and Election Integrity.
-He leads FCNL’s work on criminal justice reform, election integrity, and policing.
+José is FCNL’s Director for Justice Reform.
+He leads FCNL’s work on justice reform, election integrity, and policing.
 He helps to lead the Interfaith Criminal Justice Coalition, an alliance of more than 40 national faith groups advocating to end mass incarceration.

 Prior to joining FCNL, José was the Policy Fellow for the American Friends Service Committee bringing Quaker values to a busy policy portfolio consisting of criminal justice reform, human rights, and peacebuilding research.
 His passion for racial justice led him to help lead a coalition advocating for the human rights of Dominicans of Haitian descent facing statelessness.
 Before joining the Quaker community he lobbied on public health and appropriations for a large, international law firm.
 José started his career in public policy working in the United States Senate.
 While working for Senator Robert Menendez Jose built a robust understanding of public policy, legislative process, and effectively communicating policy/politics to constituents.